kyle67/Project-1-Wellness-App/README.md

     - [Health](#typo3-extension-repository)
-    - The health secton of this app give users articles on health and nutriton.
+    - The health secton of this app provides users with articles on health and nutriton.
 These articles are being call to the client from the news api.